 Another option is transferring assets to your grandchildren as gifts.
 This can, not only, potentially reduce the size of your estate, but also reduce the tax that must be paid upon your death.
 Grandparents can give their grandchildren up to $14,000 a year without having to report the gift.
 The money could also be placed in a gift trust.
 Although you can make an outright gift, pay health care or education expenses directly or put the money in a custodial account, putting the money into a trust has some major advantages that you should discuss with your estate planning attorney.

 Generation skipping trusts can be complicated legal documents, which should be drafted by a competent, experienced Arkansas estate planning attorney.
-If you have questions regarding estate taxes, trusts or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online, or by calling us at (479) 443-0062.
+If you have questions regarding estate taxes, trusts or any other estate planning needs, please contact Wilcox Attorneys, PA online, or by calling us at (479) 443-0062.